nomeata/haskell-via-sokoban/04-typeclasses.md

 The documentation obscures this a bit, but if you put the two code snippets above together you get what you would write to define such a class yourself.

-Note that ethods are given with *just* their type signature – the implementation will be in the class instances.
+Note that methods are given with *just* their type signature – the implementation will be in the class instances.
 Also, the type is given without the `Eq` constraint that you saw in the type signature for `(==)` earlier; this is added automatically.